wdbo/webdocbook/docs/Development/Third-Parties-Assets.md

 the `www/webdocbook_assets/vendor/` directory and make a `bower install` or `bower update`.

-Special note for *Bootstrap* : as WebDocBook does not use the *Glyphicons* any more, the package MUST be downloaded manually using the configuration described below.

 @TODO - the best would be to find "portable" replacements for the jQuery plugins `jquery.highlights` and `jquery.juizScrollTo`.